Agincourt, Toronto: History

 Agincourt saw an influx of Hong Kong Chinese and Taiwanese emigrants during the 1980s, especially in the area along Sheppard Avenue near Midland Avenue.
 Since the development of Chinese-themed shopping centres in the 1980s, it has become a booming suburban Toronto Chinatown and was the vanguard for the proliferation of "Chinese malls", catering specifically to the Chinese community across the GTA.

+Economy

+Agincourt Mall, an enclosed mall, began a redevelopment in 2018, and is the second-largest active residential application in Toronto.

 Education

 Four public school boards operate elementary and secondary schools in Agincourt.
 They include the public secular Toronto District School Board (TDSB), and the public separate school boards, Conseil scolaire catholique MonAvenir (CSCM), and the Toronto Catholic District School Board (TCDSB).
 Toronto's French-language secular public school board, Conseil scolaire Viamonde (CSV) now operates a school in the district.

 TDSB operates four public secondary schools in the neighbourhood, Agincourt Collegiate Institute, Albert Campbell Collegiate Institute, Sir William Osler High School and Delphi Alternative Secondary School.
 In addition to secondary schools, TDSB also operates institutions which provide primary education.
 TCDSB operates two public secondary schools in Agincourt, Francis Libermann Catholic High School and Monsignor Fraser College Midland Campus, with the latter housed in the former Our Lady of Good Counsel Catholic School.

-The following public elementary schools operate in Agincourt (with the managing school board in parenthesis):
+The following public elementary schools operate in Agincourt (with the managing school board in parentheses):